 1 cup pitted black olives

 Extra pitted black olives, sliced

-- Finely slice the onions using the slicing blade at 1.5 or very fine.
+- In a food processor fitted with the chopping blade, finely slice the onions using the slicing blade at 1.5 or very fine.

 - Continue to sauté on low heat for 10-15 minutes until caramelised.

 - In a medium saucepan, bring 1 cup of water and 1 cup of quinoa to the boil.

 - Reduce heat and simmer until par boiled.
 About 7 minutes.